jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

   - We set `isAttacking` to true, and set the player's velocity to 0, as, a design choice, the player will not be able to move when they attack.
   - `yield return new WaitForSeconds(hitBoxTiming);` will basically pause the running of the function for `hitBoxTiming` number of seconds before running the next line.
   - `hits` is an array of all the objects that are colliding with a box that is in front of the player.
 To learn more about `BoxCastAll`, you can check out the function description [here](https://docs.unity3d.com/ScriptReference/Physics2D.BoxCastAll.html). **We highly suggest you read through the documentation and understand what each input is.** The video also describes each variable at the timestamp given below.
-  - We will then iterate through each hit that we found from our raycast, and if it has the tag of "Enemy", will print the statement "Tons of damage".
+  - We will then iterate through each hit that we found from our , and if it has the tag of "Enemy", will print the statement "Tons of damage".
   - We will then wait `hitBoxTiming` seconds, and then set `isAttacking` back to false.

 A video breakdown of this function is avaliable here: